 2. The Glacier Express Route

-Nicknamed the “Slowest Express Train in the World,” the Glacier Express takes you across 291 bridges and through 91 tunnels, all with panoramic windows.
-It’s not just a train ride, it’s a cinematic journey through the Swiss Alps.
+The Glacier Express, which is known as the “Slowest Express Train in the World,” takes you over 291 bridges and through 91 tunnels, all with big windows.
+It’s not just a train ride; it’s a movie journey through the Swiss Alps.

 Route Highlights: